Hasht Bihisht

 The eight "paradises" in the poem link closely with the Islamic conception of Heaven with its eight gates and eight spaces, each one decorated with a special precious stone or material.
 Seven of the eight paradises are pavilions constructed for Bahram's "therapy" of storytelling.
 There is also a link to the architectural and garden plan of eight paradises.
+These serve as the backdrop for Bahram’s metaphorical transformation from a pleasure-seeking ruler to a wise sovereign.

+A deluxe illustrated manuscript of Khamsah-i Dihlavī, including Hasht Bihisht, was produced in Lahore during the reign of Mughal emperor Akbar (r.
+1556–1605) by the celebrated calligrapher Muḥammad Ḥusayn al-Kashmīrī, known as Zarrīn Qalam.
+The manuscript (W.624), now held by the Walters Art Museum in Baltimore, Maryland, features elaborate miniatures by prominent painters of the Mughal atelier and is considered a significant example of Persianate literary and artistic tradition under imperial patronage.

 The narrative

 The narrative commences with the story of Bahram and Dilaram.

 Later, Bahram has seven differently-coloured domed pavilions built for him within his palace grounds, in which wait seven princesses from various parts of the world.
 Bahram Gur visits each on a different day of the week and each of them tells him a story: